elemel/fungeoneer/answers/10-behind-the-curtain.md

-# Answer to Chapter 10: Simulacrum
+# Answer to Chapter 10: Behind the Curtain

 You leave the dungeon after 34,989 steps.